whisperity/envprobe/docs/install.rst

 ..
 Warning::

-   Envprobe's hook execution at the start of the shell involves considering the environment as-is at that moment to be the initial state used by the *saved environments* feature.
+    Envprobe's hook execution at the start of the shell involves considering the environment as-is at that moment to be the initial state used by the :ref:`saved snapshots<snapshots>` feature.
-   Because scripts loaded after Envprobe can change this state and result in otherwise useless differences picked up by Envprobe, it is **well-advised to load Envprobe last**.
+    Because scripts loaded after Envprobe can change the state of environment and result in otherwise unintended, automated changes picked up by Envprobe as if the user made them, it is **well-advised to load Envprobe last**.

 Bash